How is diabetes diagnosed?

 - You have an oral glucose tolerance test with results over 200 mg/dl (11.1 mmol/l).

-- Your A1c test is greater than 6.5% on two separate days.
+- Your A1c test is greater than 6.5 percent on two separate days.

 An A1c test should be performed in a laboratory using a method that is certified by the National Glycohemoglobin Standardization Program (NGSP) and standardized to the Diabetes Control and Complications Trial (DCCT) assay.